As a Small Business Owner, What Insurance Do I Need?

 Data compromise coverage, or data breach coverage, is another way to protect your business.
 This type of coverage helps protect against any associated legal or other costs in the event that personal data of employees or customers is stolen or accidentally released by your company.

-As you shop for a business insurance policy, there are many things to think about.
+As you shop for a small business insurance policy, there are many things to think about.

 If you run your business from home, for example, your homeowners insurance policy typically offers limited or no coverage for business-related property, such as supplies, tools or customers' items stored for repair, or for business-related liability.
 So, it may be a good idea to consider purchasing a business insurance policy.